RedHatProductSecurity/security-data-guidelines/docs/csaf-vex.md

 Red Hat's VEX files are always associated with one CVE and include fix status information for all vulnerable packages and Red Hat products.

-Red Hat's VEX files are public, and published per CVE [here](https://security.access.redhat.com/data/csaf/v2/vex/) in the original format, and [here](https://security.access.redhat.com/data/csaf/v2/vex-feed/) in the newer, binary RPM aware format.
+Red Hat's VEX files are public, and published per CVE at <https://security.access.redhat.com/data/csaf/v2/vex/> in the original format, and at <https://security.access.redhat.com/data/csaf/v2/vex-feed/> in the newer, binary RPM aware format.